-As you are aware, we were the target of a ransomware attack on February 11, 2023.
+On March 15, 2024, we learned that we were the target of a ransomware attack.
 Ransomware is a computer virus that encrypts computer systems until and unless we pay money (i.e., the ransom) demanded by the attackers.
-We believe it is likely the attacker only wanted money and not the information on our computers but, in an abundance of caution, we are letting you know that your information may have been accessed by the attackers.
+We believe it likely the attacker sought only money and not the information on our systems but, in an abundance of caution, we are letting you know that your information may have been accessed by the attackers.

-We immediately notified law enforcement and engaged computer forensic experts who worked around the clock with our superb IT team to restore our systems from back-ups.
-The computer forensics experts have also confirmed that our IT environment is free from this malicious software going forward.
-Because of our planning and investments in updating and improving our IT infrastructure, we were able to restore and restart our production capabilities quickly and without having to pay the attackers.
-To be clear, our restoration was due to the tireless efforts of our global IT personnel, led by Diego Silva and his leadership team, and we did not pay ransom to "decrypt" our servers and restore our operational capabilities.
+We quickly notified law enforcement and engaged computer forensic experts who worked with our IT team to restore our systems from back-ups.
+The computer forensics experts continued their work to determine if any information was accessed in the attack and completed their investigation on March 27, 2024.
+Because of our planning and investments in our IT infrastructure, we were able to restore and restart operations quickly and without having to pay the attackers.